JakeRoggenbuck/assembly-ml/README.md

 #### 2. linear-regression
 Part 2. is the `linear-regression` folder which is linear regression written in C.

-#### 3. TODO
+#### 3. regression_lib
-Part 3. will be to add the regression code to another C extension to be able to use linear regression Python that was implemented in C
+Part 3.
+A regression library written in C and accessible in Python through the C extension

 #### 4. TODO
 Part 4. will be to convert the linear regression code into x86-64 assembly